A Secret Admirer (1906) a series of Eleven Pencil and Ink drawings on paper. [800 x 540 mm] drawings; [820 X 120 mm] Container.

 My dearest friends Emily & Alice,

 I hope that this letter finds you both well?
 I am myself in fine spirits staying here in the Lake District.
 The weather at the moment is very fine and I stomp about the country with much vigour.
 I couldn’t be happier staying in this breathtaking country right here in Brantwood.
 The legacy of John Ruskin permeates every hue and shade that the landscape has to offer.
-My fortune means that I am residing at the invitation of my old school friend Arthur Severn, who is married Joan — Ruskin’s cousin.
+My fortune means that I am residing at the invitation of my old school friend Arthur Severn, who married Joan — Ruskin’s cousin.
 I’m sorry to have taken so long to respond to your last missive, I have been traveling a great deal.
-Thank you very sincerely for your kind words about the quality of the maps that I sent you.
+Thank you sincerely for your kind words about the quality of the maps that I sent you.
 And please don’t hesitate to make of them what you will and add your own stamp to them.
 I was more than happy to furnish them to such an interested party.
-I hope to one day see the additions that you have made to my drawings, and I hope the family might add the Lake District to its travels.
+I hope to one day see any additions that you have made, and I hope the family might add the Lake District to its travels.
 I’m quite sure I could find you some very comfortable and pleasing accommodations.
-Thank you as well, for the photograph of us all at the last Church gathering, it is fine indeed and is a lovely commemoration.
+Thank you as well, for the photograph of us all at the last Church gathering, a fine example and a lovely commemoration.
 Might I ask you for some additional photographs, a portrait of you perhaps and Miss Alice?
 Please give my deepest regards to your father, I do hope his health has improved since last I saw him.
-Your most humble servant, Mr Cornelius Pike*.
+Your most humble servant, Mr Cornelius Pike.